Sakurann/connect/openid-connect-claims-aggregation/openid-connect-claims-aggregation-1_0.md

 There are four phases defined in this document.

-1. IA Discovery Phase: IW discovers IA metadata.
+1. IA Discovery Phase: IdA discovers IA metadata.
-1. IW Registration Phase: IW registers to IA as an CC.
+1. IdA Registration Phase: IdA registers to IA as an CC.
-1. Setup Phase: IW obtains the access and refresh tokens from IA by the permission of the subject.
+1. Setup Phase: IdA obtains the access and refresh tokens from IA by the permission of the subject.
 1. CC Phase:
     1. CC makes authentication and claims request,
-	1. IW fetches relevant claim sets from IAs,
+	1. IdA fetches relevant claim sets from IAs,
-	1. IW respond to the CC
+	1. IdA respond to the CC
 	1. the CC verifies the response.

 Note that distributed claims model is out of scope of this document.